azampagl/harvard-capstone/reading_sum.md

 * pg 108-110: We could perform many of these analyses on our own data using just the fare-collection data and knowledge of the headway for a particular route at a given time of day.
 Might be tough if the bus fare- collection data only gives us the route and not the stop.

+*MBTA Blue Book,2014*

+* **Quick summary:** Good summary of stats put out by the MBTA as well as general info about how the rail and bus systems are run.

+* Quick Subway facts:
+ * 121 stops (6 shared stations: North Station, Haymarket, Govt center, State,Park, Downtown Crossing)

+* Ch 2, pg 4: Charts showing the highest volume stations.
+For the shared stations, shows the estimated breakdown according to the lines flowing into the station.
+Good ground for any weighting system we may be interested in.
+* Ch 2, pg 5: MBTA Subway Ops Line Statistics show the number of trains, size of t he trains, and the headway of each at the various times throughout the day.
+* Ch 2, pg 8: Shows frequency of trains for all lines throughout the day.
+* When performing our analysis, refer to the sections below to validate findings or to get additional information for any of the lines.
+	* Ch 2, pg 9: Avg weekday entries on RED LINE aggregated by stop for successive years
+	* Ch 2, pg 16: Avg weekday entries on GREEN LINE aggregated by stop for successive years
+	 * pg 17: Shows weekday boarding numbers for the Green Line light rail (once it goes above ground).
+	 Figures take into account boarding in either direction.
+	* Ch 2, pg 21: Avg weekday entries on ORANGE LINE aggregated by stop for successive years
+	* Ch 2, pg 25: Avg weekday entries on BLUE LINE aggregated by stop for successive years
+	* Ch 3: Silver Line.
+Not sure whether or not we want to include this into our models but similar figures to the ones for the main rail lines are also available here.

+* Quick bus facts:
+ * 170 routes, not including emergency routes in place for rail interruptions or shuttle service in high- demand times
+ * approx 1,000 vehicles
+* Ch 3b, pg 2-5: Bus ridership figures in both directions by weekday/weekend
+* Ch 3b, pg 6-8: Ranking of busiest bus routes according to boarding.
+No separation of direction.